-This report provides data and interpretations on recent and current population and energy use data for the Kit Carson Electric Cooperative, Inc. (KCEC) Service Area.
+This report provides data and interpretations on population and energy use data for the Kit Carson Electric Cooperative, Inc. (KCEC) Service Area as of 2015.

 The KCEC Service Area includes all of Taos County and small parts of Rio Arriba, Colfax and Mora Counties in North Central New Mexico.